 If enacted, this could have a tremendous impact on investment advisers.

 - Timing of proposal could be as soon as first of 2016

 - Could have similar requirements of surprise exams; i.e., be required annually, have SEC filings made by the third-party (“TP”) examining firm, especially if material violations are discovered, etc.

-In light of this, investment advisers should consider adding compliance reviews to budget for 2016 and beyond – the more complex the business practices, the higher the cost most likely.
+In light of this, investment advisers should consider adding compliance reviews to the budget for 2016 and beyond – the more complex the business practices, the higher the cost likely.